What is CISM?

 - Plan a self-study programme that covers all the key knowledge domains.

-- Attend our exam preparation training course 2-4 weeks before you sit the exam.
+- Attend our exam preparation training course 2 to 4 weeks before you sit the exam.

-How to register and schedule the CISM exam
+How to register for and schedule your CISM exam

-The CISM exam is offered via a computer-based testing (CBT) session, which is available online or at a PSI exam centre all year round.
+The CISM exam is offered online or at a PSI exam centre all year round.
 All candidates must first register online directly with ISACA.
 They will then receive email instructions on how to schedule an exam appointment.

-There is a Continuing Professional Education (CPE) policy in respect of qualified CISM professionals.
-The goal of this policy is to ensure that all CISMs maintain an adequate level of current knowledge and proficiency in the field of information systems audit, control and security.
+CISM does not expire, but there is a CPE policy that aims to ensure that all CISMs maintain an adequate level of current knowledge and proficiency in the field of information systems audit, control and security.

-CISMs who successfully comply with the “continuing professional education policy will be better trained to assess information systems and technology and provide leadership and value to their organisations”.
+CISMs who successfully comply with the CPE policy will be better trained to assess information systems and technology and provide leadership and value to their organisations.
 The responsibility for setting the CPE requirements rests with the CISM Certification Board, which oversees the process and requirements to ensure their applicability.

 Maintenance fees and a minimum of 20 contact hours of CPE are required annually.
-In addition, a minimum of 120 contact hours are required during a fixed 3-year period.
+In addition, a minimum of 120 contact hours are required during a fixed three-year period.

 Get in touch

-If you are an IT professional looking to advance your career with the CISM qualification but have some questions, call our training team on +44 1474 556685, or request a call back using the form below.
-Our experts are ready and waiting with practical advice.
+If you are an IT professional looking to advance your career with the CISM qualification, call our training team on +44 (0)1474 556685, or request a call back using the form below.
+Our experts are ready and waiting with no-obligation advice and practical answers to your questions.

 Contact us